How to Convert DBF File to MS SQL Server

 A: The generated SQL scripts are compatible with most versions of Microsoft SQL Server.

-Do you need other options for SQL Server format generation?
+Do you need other options for MS SQL Server format generation?

 Please, contact us by E-mail: support@dbf2002.com or by On-line form.